 We have guarantee service which is directly and indirectly provided to the investors or institutional funding partners.
-If a borrower defaults, the investor is compensated for the defaulted principal and interest, Under Old ZhongAn Model, in order to maintain stable business relationship with ZhongAn, we, although not contractually obligated, at our own discretion compensated ZhongAn for substantially all the loan principal and interest default but have not been subsequently collected.
+We also provide direct guarantee to investors or institutional funding partners on certain loan products via our consolidated entities.
+If a borrower defaults, we make our best efforts to collect the default loan.
+We directly or indirectly make payment to the defaulted principal and interest to each investor or institutional funding partner.
+Prior to September 2017, ZhongAn initially reimbursed the loan principal and interest to the investor upon the borrower's default.
+In order to maintain stable business relationship with ZhongAn, we, although not contractually obligated, at our own discretion compensated ZhongAn for substantially all the loan principal and interest default but have not been subsequently collected.
 At the inception of each loan, we recognize the guarantee liability at fair value in accordance with ASC 460-10, which incorporates the expectation of potential future payments under the guarantee and takes into both non-contingent and contingent aspects of the guarantee.
 Subsequent to the loan's inception, the guarantee liability is composed of two components: (i) ASC Topic 460 component; and (ii) ASC Topic 450 component.
-The liability recorded based on ASC Topic 460 is determined on a loan by loan basis and it is reduced when we are released from the underlying risk, i.e. as the loan is repaid by the borrower or when the investor or institutional funding partners is compensated in the event of a default.
+The liability recorded based on ASC Topic 460 is determined on a loan by loan basis and it is reduced when we are released from the underlying risk, i.e. as the loan is repaid by the borrower or when the investor or institutional funding partner is compensated in the event of a default.
 This component is a stand-ready obligation which is not subject to the probable threshold used to record a contingent obligation.
 When we are released from the stand-ready liability upon expiration of the underlying loan, we record a corresponding amount as "Other revenue" in the consolidated statement of comprehensive income.
 The other component is a contingent liability determined based on probable loss considering the actual historical performance and current conditions, representing the obligation to make future payouts under the guarantee liability in excess of the stand-ready liability, measured using the guidance in ASC Topic 450.
 The ASC Topic 450 contingent component is determined on a collective basis and loans with similar risk characteristics are pooled into cohorts for purposes of measuring incurred losses.
 The ASC 450 contingent component is recognized as part of operating expenses in the consolidated statement of comprehensive income.
 At all times the recognized liability (including the stand-ready liability and contingent liability) is at least equal to the probable estimated losses of the guarantee portfolio.

-The guarantee liability recorded at loan inception was estimated based on our expected payouts and also incorporating a markup margin.
+We measure our guarantee liabilities at inception at fair value based on our expected payouts and also incorporating a markup margin.
 The expected future payouts were estimated based on expected default rates and collection rates for each product type, taking into consideration of historical loss experiences for both contingent and noncontingent elements.
-The collection rate, if applicable, also incorporates the proceeds from liquidation of underlying collateral that would be expected to cover the payouts under the guarantee.
+The expected collection rate of defaulted loans incorporates the proceeds from liquidation of underlying collateral that would be expected to cover the payouts under the guarantee and was based on the average historical collection rate of our products.
 The expected future payouts take into account missed payments initially compensated by ZhongAn within two business days from borrowers' payment due date.